Meeting the Needs of California’s Diverse Communities

 Health Access supports a multi-pronged effort to reduce health disparities, including improved access to linguistically and culturally competent care, an interdisciplinary approach to the social determinants of health, and a stronger, more inclusive social contract.

 While Health Access works for coverage for all, we recognize that California’s diverse communities have distinct needs and issues.
-For example, many disadvantaged communities–Black and brown communities, low-income families, and LGBT Californians–have worse outcomes and life expectancy than the rest of the population.
-Of the many factors that account for health disparities, the ones that are most amenable to change are those related to health and health care, specifically the way health care is delivered and experienced across cultural barriers.
+For example, Black and brown communities, low-income families, and LGBTQ Californians have worse outcomes and life expectancy than the rest of the population.
+These disparities have only grown during the COVID-19 pandemic.
 Ensuring all Californians have equal access to quality care is a key goal of health system transformation.

-With our coalition partners, Heatlh Access will continue to address the needs of California’s diverse communities, through language access, health equity, immigrant rights, LGBTQ inclusion, protections for seniors and people with disabilities, women’s health, rural access, care for the undocumented, and addressing the social determinants of health.
-The ACA’s coverage and affordability measures and Medi-Cal reforms are valuable tools for health equity.
-We will also continue to push to make Covered California’s marketing and outreach initiatives more inclusive and focused on communities of color and other groups that are disproportionately uninsured.
+With our coalition partners, Heatlh Access works to address the needs of all Californians through language access, health equity reforms, immigrant rights efforts, LGBTQ inclusion, protections for seniors and people with disabilities, women’s health, rural access, care for the undocumented, and addressing the social determinants of health.
+The ACA’s coverage and affordability measures and Medi-Cal reforms are also valuable tools for health equity.